2 day introductory course - £150

 Who is it for?

 For anyone with or without experience of rolling a kayak.
-You should, however, be comfortable being upside down in a kayak.
+You should, however, be comfortable about capsizing.

 - Conceptual - effortless, controlled, graceful.

-- Learn how to float on your back - the balance brace.
+- Float on your back - the balance brace.

 - The butterfly roll.